Abhyankar valuations, Pr\"ufer-Manis valuations, and perfectoid Tate algebras: Introduction

 It turns out that Gleason's example, and the appearance of Berkovich's field $K_{r}$ in it, can be embedded into a general valuation-theoretic context.
-Note that quotient fields of the perfectoid Tate algebra in any number of variables are \textit{``perfectly topologically finitely generated''} nonarchimedean field extensions of $K$, i.e., each of them has a dense subfield generated by the $p$-power roots of finitely many elements.
-It can be shown using the theory of Abhyankar valuations (see Corollary \ref{Temkin's remark 4}, which can be deduced from \cite{Temkin13}, Remark 2.1.2) that every such nonarchimedean extension $L/K$ of $K$ factors as where $\vert L^{\times}\vert/\vert K^{\times}\vert$ is torsion and the residue field of $L$ is algebraic over that of $L'$ (we call such extensions $L/L'$ semi-immediate).
-Therefore, to describe all possible quotient fields $L$ of the perfectoid Tate algebra $T_{n, K}^{\perfd}$, it suffices to: \begin{enumerate}[(1)]\item Bound the number $l$ of radii $r_1,\dots, r_l$ that can occur in the above factorization of $L$, and \item Restrict the possibilities for the semi-immediate extension $L/L'$; for example, one could ask whether this extension has to be the completed perfection of a finite extension of $K_{r_{1},\dots, r_{l}}$. \end{enumerate} In this paper, we fully address part (1) of this problem, i.e., we find an upper bound on the number $l$ of radii $r_1,\dots, r_l$ for a quotient field of the perfectoid Tate algebra in any number $n\geq1$ of variables, and prove that this upper bound is optimal. \begin{thm}[Theorem \ref{Main theorem, in the body of the paper}] Let $\mathfrak{m}\subsetneq T_{n, K}^{\perfd}$ be a maximal ideal of the perfectoid Tate algebra $T_{n, K}^{\perfd}=K\langle X_{1}^{1 / p^{\infty}}, \ldots, X_{n}^{1 / p^{\infty}}\rangle$ and let be the corresponding quotient field.
+Note that quotient fields of the perfectoid Tate algebra in any number of variables are \textit{``perfectly topologically finitely generated''} nonarchimedean field extensions of $K$, i.e., each of them has a dense subfield generated by the $p$-power roots of a finite set of elements.
+It can be shown using the theory of Abhyankar valuations (see Corollary~\ref{Temkin's remark 4}, which follows from a variant of \cite{Temkin13}, Remark~2.1.2) that every such nonarchimedean extension $L/K$ of $K$ (say, of characteristic $p$) factors as where $\vert L^{\times}\vert/\vert L^{\prime\times}\vert$ is torsion and the residue field of $L$ is algebraic over that of $L^{\prime}$ (we call such extensions $L/L'$ semi-immediate).
+Therefore, to describe all possible quotient fields $L$ of the perfectoid Tate algebra $T_{n, K}^{\perfd}$, it suffices to: \begin{enumerate}[(1)]\item Bound the number $l$ of radii $r_1,\dots, r_l$ that can occur in the above factorization of $L$, \item Determine the $\mathbb{Q}$-rank of the multiplicative abelian group (for example, can it occur that some/all of the radii $r_1,\dots, r_l$ belong to $\sqrt{\vert K^{\times}\vert}$?), and \item Restrict the possibilities for the semi-immediate extension $L/L'$; for example, one could ask whether this extension has to be the completed perfection of a finite extension of $K_{r_{1},\dots, r_{l}}$. \end{enumerate} In this paper, we fully address part (1) of this problem, i.e., we find an upper bound (namely, $l\leq n-1$) on the number $l$ of radii $r_1,\dots, r_l$ for a quotient field of the perfectoid Tate algebra in any number $n\geq1$ of variables, and prove that this upper bound is optimal.
+We also obtain partial results on part (2) by imposing additional hypotheses either on the ground field $K$ or on the tilt of the quotient map $T_{n, K}^{\perfd}\to L$. \begin{thm}[Theorem \ref{Main theorem, in the body of the paper}] Let $\mathfrak{m}\subsetneq T_{n, K}^{\perfd}$ be a maximal ideal of the perfectoid Tate algebra $T_{n, K}^{\perfd}=K\langle X_{1}^{1 / p^{\infty}}, \ldots, X_{n}^{1 / p^{\infty}}\rangle$ and let be the corresponding quotient field.
 Then there exists a polyradius $(r_1,\dots, r_l)\in (0, 1]^{l}$ such that $L$ is a semi-immediate extension of $K_{r_{1},\dots, r_{l}}$, where where $\mathfrak{m}^{\flat}$ is the tilt of $\mathfrak{m}$ in the sense of \cite{Dine22}, \S4.
-In particular, $l\leq n-1$.
-Moreover, if $K$ has uncountable residue field, then none of the radii $r_1,\dots, r_l$ above belongs to the value group of $K$. \end{thm} The proof of Theorem \ref{Main theorem, introduction} is a bit subtle, and relies on the theories of Abhyankar valuations and so-called Prüfer-Manis valuations.
+Moreover, if $K$ has uncountable residue field, then none of the radii $r_1,\dots, r_l$ is rational, i.e., and if $K$ is arbitrary, but then there exists at least one $i\in\{1,\dots, l\}$ with \end{thm} The proof of Theorem \ref{Main theorem, introduction} is a bit subtle (especially, the proof of the last assertion on the irrationality of at least one $r_{i}$ when the residue field of $K$ is countable), and relies on the theories of Abhyankar valuations and so-called Prüfer-Manis valuations.
 We will give an indication of the proof below.